Reflecting on Our Legacy, Advancing Toward Equality

 Celebrate 125 years of trailblazing at the Welcome Reception!
 We encourage you to wear purple, white, and/or gold to honor NAWL's suffragist founders as you mix, mingle, and make connections with our inspirational community.
 We'll set the stage for a milestone Annual Meeting as we toast to the past, present, and future of women in the legal profession.

 Not sure what to wear?
-If you're one of the first 200 people to register, we've got you covered!
+If you were one of the first 200 people to register, we've got you covered!
 You'll get a surprise commemorative gift at check-in.

 A spoonful of nostalgia, a splash of revelry - we will meet back up for the perfect nightcap to your dine-around adventure with dessert and drinks.